steflangehennig/jds-track-data-cleaning/README.md

-# Reproducible Example for the Journal of Data Science
+# Reproduction Repository for the Journal of Data Science
-## Cleaning, Harmonization, and Record Linkage
+## cleaning, harmonization, and record linkage for track and field data

-This is a small, self-contained, executable example of the data cleaning, harmonization, and record-linkage workflow described in Section 4 ("Data Cleaning") and Appendix Algorithms 1-2 of the manuscript *"Ethical and Technical Lessons from Harmonizing Unstructured Athletic Performance Records."* It was prepared in response to the reviewer request for "a small, self-contained example, using representative or synthetic data, with executable code covering the main cleaning, harmonization, and, if applicable, linkage steps."
+This is repo contains a executable example of the data cleaning, harmonization, and record-linkage workflow described in Section 4 ("Data Cleaning") and Appendix Algorithms 1-2 of the manuscript *"Ethical and Technical Lessons from Harmonizing Unstructured Athletic Performance Records."* It was prepared in response to the reviewer request for "a small, self-contained example, using representative or synthetic data, with executable code covering the main cleaning, harmonization, and, if applicable, linkage steps."
+It also includes the prompt (`prompt.md`) used to initially clean the data using ChatGPT.

-## Why synthetic data and not the real scraped data
+## Why synthetic data

-The full datasets described in the manuscript are not shared for two independent reasons:
+The full datasets described in the manuscript are not shared for two reasons:

 1. **Human-subjects constraints.** The MileSplit and Athletic.net records contain the names, school affiliations, and hometowns of minors.
 Our use